 I marvelled at the stand of hemlocks where the deer bedded during the winter and ate from the low hanging branches.

 I paid my respects to a special tree.
-I used to bring my second class to my woods for a field trip and a nature scavenger hunt.
-In its youth, the tree had taught my students a vivid lesson with it roots clutched around a rock, a sure sign of perseverance and hope.
+I used to bring my second grade class to my woods for a field trip and a nature scavenger hunt.
+In its youth, the tree had taught my students a vivid lesson with it roots clutched around a rock, a sure sign of perseverance and resilience.

 Beth, I decided to be a true explorer and go to some the parts of my woods I had never gone to before.
 My eyes scanned the ground searching for green or any color that contrasted with the dead brown leaves.
 I was rewarded but no trilliums.